khal3d/phpline/README.md

 PHPLine
 =======
-**PHPLine** is a library that allow you to execute commands through PHP script.
+**PHPLine** is a PHP class that allow you to execute commands through PHP script.

 Installation
 ------------